math4tots-misc/sqx/README.md

 ## To do

-1. Python style triple quote string literals.
-So """x""" should be the same as "x".
 1. `array.fold` method.
 1. `range` function, that generates an iterable I can `for` over.
 1. Python style `for` loops.